 Conclusion

-Testing every bag side-by-side, we're able to identify the best options for all different types of travelers and all sizes of budgets.
+Testing every bag side-by-side, we can identify the best options for all different types of travelers and all sizes of budgets.
 We've spent months testing these cases to help you determine the best carry-on for your life.